 GeneCards Summary for NAPSA Gene

 NAPSA (Napsin A Aspartic Peptidase) is a Protein Coding gene.
-Diseases associated with NAPSA include ovarian clear cell adenofibroma and thymus adenocarcinoma.
+Diseases associated with NAPSA include sarcomatoid mesothelioma and ovarian clear cell adenofibroma.
 Among its related pathways are Transport to the Golgi and subsequent modification and Lysosome.
 GO annotations related to this gene include peptidase activity and aspartic-type endopeptidase activity.
-An important paralog of this gene is BACE1.
+An important paralog of this gene is REN.

 UniProtKB/Swiss-Prot for NAPSA Gene